 Photo: Charles Roberts, Flickr.com

-Whether you live in Denver near “Hail Alley” and have suffered a hailstorm or your region has weathered a hurricane, you may need to replace your roof and file an insurance claim.
+Whether you live in Denver near “Hail Alley” and have suffered a hailstorm or your region has suffered through a hurricane, you may need to replace your roof due to weather damage.
 Even a light wind- or thunderstorm may cause a large branch to fall on your roof, damaging it.
 You want to file a roof insurance claim against your homeowners policy.
 What now?

 What to Do

-When the region you live in has experienced a hailstorm or other severe weather conditions, the first thing to do is inspect your property to see if your car, siding or fence has been damaged.
-If your siding has been damaged, aside from needing to hire a painter, you’ll know that you need to inspect your roof as well.
-Unlike other parts of your home, your roof can sustain damage that will only be apparent in a few years’ time when it starts to leak.
-Once this happens, it will be too late to file a claim, and installing a new roof from your own budget is a home investment with one of the lowest returns.
+If your siding has been damaged, aside from needing to hire a painter, you’ll know that you need to have your roof inspected as well.
+Unlike other parts of your home, your roof can sustain damage that may only be apparent in a few years’ time when it starts to leak.
+Once this happens, it will be too late to file a claim, and installing a new roof from your own budget is an expensive proposition.

 Contact an Expert

-Because roof damage can be slight when it first occurs, it’s important to contact a professional roofing contractor to inspect your home’s roof and see whether damage has occurred.
-He should give you a rough estimate as to how much it will cost to fix.
+Because roof damage may appear slight when it first occurs, it’s important to contact a licensed roofing contractor to inspect your home’s roof and see whether damage has occurred.
+He should give you an estimate as to how much it will cost to fix.
 If possible, get multiple estimates from 3-4 professional roofers.

 When Not to File a Claim

-It’s important to know how much the repair will cost and compare the amount to your deductible.
+Once you have estimates for the roof repair cost, compare the amount to your deductible.
 Because insurance companies tend to raise premiums after claims are filed, many professionals recommend not filing a claim unless the cost of repair is three times as much as the deductible.
 For example, if your deductible is $500, you shouldn’t file a claim if the cost of the repair is less than $1,500.
 In that case, it’s better to pay out of pocket instead of raising your insurance premium.

 Check Your Insurance Policy

-Check your insurance policy and determine whether the cause of your roof damage is covered.
-You may not be covered for disasters, in which case you will be responsible for repairing the hurricane damage.
-If you are covered for the damage, contact your insurance agent, who will send an insurance adjuster to visit your home and inspect your roof.
-You may also want to hire an independent public adjuster to evaluate your claim.
-While an adjuster from your insurance company will look for ways to wiggle out of covering your damage, a public adjuster will not, since he is usually paid a percentage of the settlement.
+Check your homeowners policy to determine whether the cause of your roof damage is covered.
+You may not be insured against disasters, in which case you'll be responsible for repairing hurricane or hail damage.
+If you are covered, contact your insurance provider, who will send an insurance adjuster to inspect your roof.
+You may also want to hire an independent public adjuster to evaluate your roof insurance claim.
+While an adjuster from your insurance company might look for ways to avoid covering your repairs, a public adjuster will not, since he's usually paid a percentage of the settlement.